Anderson County Corporal Featured in Inaugural Podcast Episode With Joe Piscopo

 L.E.A.D.
 IN OUR COMMUNITIES

 “In today’s society, police are placed in a negative light and many children are taught not to trust the police.
-Programs like L.E.A.D. allow officers, like Officer Cassandra Aumack, to not only… Read more
+Programs like L.E.A.D. allow officers, like Officer Cassandra Aumack, to not only teach the children about the negative impacts of illicit substances, but to have a positive impact on their impression of law enforcement and acclimate them… Read more